 See below, and visit our activities page for ideas of things you can do at home or in the classroom!

 In February 2018, Actua released the results of a first-of-its-kind survey, Coding the Future: What Canadian youth and their parents think about coding, which assessed the confidence and attitudes of Canadian kids and parents toward coding, and jobs of the future.
 The results revealed a largely enthusiastic cohort of students and parents, but also a persistent gender gap, a socio-economic divide, and a concerning lack of opportunity to learn to code inside and outside of Canadian schools.

 Among the most revealing findings of the survey:

 Actua’s AI project is an initiative supported by Google.org and the Canadian Internet Registration Authority’s (CIRA) Community Investment Program to develop an artificial intelligence (AI) curriculum for Canadian high-school students from coast to coast to coast.
 Working with a team of leading AI experts, we are developing new content that covers the basic principles of AI and how it will influence future careers.
-The best part?
-We’re making this curriculum publicly available for teachers, parents and whoever else is interested through our new AI Education Handbook!
+Visit actua.ca/ai for more information!